mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-search-engine-optimization-seo.md

 A meta description is the description of the page.
 Think of this as a description of your page in one sentence.
 Here are some key considerations:

 * **Keywords:** Like title tags, strategically use the keywords you want to target here, but also make sure they appear within the body of the page.
 * **Ideal Length:** 150-300 characters.
-Any shorter, you're missing out on keyword opportunities.
+Any shorter, you are missing out on keyword opportunities.
 Any longer, the search engine will cut you off.

 #### Heading tags